DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 Sarah Griffiths as The Lovers

-on June 6, 2015 at The First Unitarian Universalist Church of Dedham, MA, USA: Carol Millard, C & flute, The Swallow; Adriana Repetto S, Patient & Fish Catcher; Susan Craft Larson M, Nurse & Dramatist; DEW Bb, The Prince; Leah Kosch, pianist; Daphne Naher, the narrator; recorded by Mike Burke.
+on June 6, 2015 at The First Unitarian Universalist Church of Dedham, MA, USA: Carol Millard, C & flute, The Swallow; Adriana Repetto S, Patient & Fish Catcher; Susan Craft Larson M, Nurse & Dramatist; DEW B, The Prince; Leah Kosch, pianist; Daphne Naher, the narrator; recorded by Mike Burke.
 This performance was sponsored, in part, by a grant from the City of Dedham Arts Council all proceeds went to the Dedham Food Pantry.
 To hear

 the Dedham performance please click on either The Swallowor The to the right: